Mayank-cyber-cell/MemoryChat--Talk-With-Your-Memories-/README.md

 ---

 ## 🌟 About MemoryChat
-MemoryChat is a nostalgia-driven chat-based web-app where you can **store your memories** and **talk to them anytime** — a digital time capsule that replies to you.
+MemoryChat is a nostalgia driven chat-based web-app where you can **store your memories** and **talk to them anytime** — a digital time capsule that replies to you.

 ---